 AMAFCA is also concerned with protecting water quality for Albuquerque and its surrounding areas.
 AMAFCA's entire system is a regional stormwater quality treatment train for stormwater.
 AMAFCA has designed and built many structures that catch debris, sediment, and trash.
-These structural Best Management Practices (BMPs) protect the Rio Grande from pollution and are often modeled in the UNM Hydraulics Lab to enhance their debris capturing capability.
-AMAFCA's dams function not only as flood control facilities but also as water quality structures, trapping sediment and debris.
+These structural Best Management Practices (BMPs) protect the Rio Grande from pollution and are often modeled in the University of New Mexico (UNM)

+Hydraulics Lab to enhance their debris capturing capability.
+AMAFCA's dams function not only as flood control facilities but also as water quality structures, trapping sediment and debris for removal.
 In addition to structural BMPs, AMAFCA's stormwater quality program utilizes many non-structural BMPs, including many cooperative elements with other MS4 permittees and organizations in the Middle Rio Grande watershed.